Student Life

 Mission:

-The Salpointe Ambassador Leaders are a team of students that link current students with administration, alumni, foundation members, and the community.
-The student ambassadors work on the following: promoting the campus' educational and leadership opportunities, personalizing the campus and traditions for prospective students, alumni, foundation members and surrounding community.
-Ambassadors also bring the face of this institution into the surrounding community through the promotion of events, programs, fundraising, school recruitment and community outreach.
+The Salpointe Catholic Ambassador Leaders are a team of students who link current students with administration, alumni, and the community.
+The student ambassadors work on the following: promoting campus educational and leadership opportunities, personalizing the campus and traditions for prospective students, alumni and surrounding community.
+Ambassadors are the face of the institution in the surrounding community through the promotion of events, programs, fundraising, school recruitment and community outreach.

 Qualifications: